Şadiye Sultan: Early life and education

 Şadiye Sultan was born on 30 November 1886 in the Yıldız Palace.
 Her father was Sultan Abdul Hamid II, son of Abdulmejid I and Tirimüjgan Kadın.
 Her mother was Emsalinur Kadın.
 She was the only child of her mother.

 Şadiye Sultan's education took place in a study room in the Lesser Chancellery of the Yıldız Palace, together with her younger sister Ayşe Sultan.
 Their instructors were the privy secretary Hasib Efendi and the Private Enciphering Secretary Kâmil Efendi.
 Hasib Efendi would give lessons in the Quran, Arabic, and Persian, while Kâmil Efendi was to teach Turkish reading and writing, Ottoman grammar, arithmetic, history, and geography.

 Engagements

 On 31 March 1909, Abdul Hamid betrothed her to Ali Namık Bey, son of Küçük Said Pasha.
-At the overthrew of her father in 1909, the princess followed her father into exile at Thessaloniki.
+After the overthrow of her father in 1909, the princess followed her father into exile at Thessaloniki.
 The next year she returned to Istanbul.

 However, the engagement was broken off because of Said Pasha's attitude against her father.
-Enver Pasha also asked her hand in marriage, but she overturned this proposal, because he was involved in the deposition of her father.
+Enver Pasha also asked her hand in marriage, but she turned down this proposal, because he was involved in the deposition of her father.
 Her engagement was then set with a son of Zülüflü Ismail Pasha.
 He was congenial and handsome.
-However, then the government opposed the match.
+However, the Turkish Republic government opposed the match.